0m0D1NGR0NALD/Pure-ALOHA/README.md

 ## Acknowledgments

 This project is part of a course project to evaluate the performance of the Pure ALOHA protocol.
-Special thanks to the course instructors at the UUniversity of Pisa for their guidance and resources.
+Special thanks to the course instructors at the University of Pisa for their guidance and resources.